devlaam/Leucine/README.md

 ## Future
 This library will be a replacement for my other projects that use Akka at the moment.
 But Leucine will not try to copy all of Akka or follow its conventions.
 Changes in the design may still happen, at least until release 1.0 is reached.
-The features I need myself are incorporated by now, so the coming months are devoted to testing.
+The features I need myself are incorporated by now, so the coming months are devoted to testing and minor syntax changes.
 Feature requests are welcome if motivated, and of course, bug reports.
 Please do not send a PR without consultation.